Lindsay Spiller

 Navigating the Legal Minefield

 If Netflix demanded the return of these DVDs, could they enforce it, especially with the DVD service soon to be extinct?
-Its website's Terms of Use are pretty straightforward: DVDs must be returned if the service is canceled.
+Its website's Terms of Use are straightforward: DVDs must be returned if the service is canceled.
 However, pursuing customers legally could be a PR disaster, yet ignoring the issue might irk studios and filmmakers.

 The Ambiguous Ending

 Netflix finally settled on a cliffhanger ending: On its website, Netflix announced that subscribers could "enjoy" the DVDs for as long as they liked and that they wouldn't be charged for unreturned DVDs, even if kept beyond September 29, the date Netflix ceases its DVD operations.
-That careful wording means subscribers will not own the DVDs but will be forever bound by the license terms within the Terms of Use now on the website, which prohibit copying, selling, or commercializing the DVDs.
-Whether Netflix's resolution here will trigger legal action from the rights holders is unclear.
-Netflix seems to be betting against it.
+That careful wording means subscribers will not own the DVDs but will be forever bound by the license terms within the Terms of Use now on the website, which prohibits copying, selling, or commercializing the DVDs.
+Whether Netflix's resolution here will trigger legal action from the rights holders, Netflix seems to be betting against it.

 The Moral of the Story

 Things can get tricky when businesses try to balance keeping consumers happy and navigating the complexities of intellectual property.
 Netflix could have avoided these hiccups if it had taken more time to analyze and understand the rights issues before launching its PR campaign.
-As an experienced entertainment lawyer, I find cases like this a compelling reminder of how essential legal expertise is in the rapidly evolving and complex entertainment landscape.

 Spiller Law is an advisor to startup businesses, entertainment and media companies, and artists.
 Feel free to schedule a free consultation.